Leyton Orient F.C.: Later 20th century (1955–2001)

 Leyton Orient were Division Three South champions in the 1955–56 season and spent 20 of the next 25 years in the Second Division, before being relegated at the end of the 1981–82 season.
 They have not been back to that level since.

 Orient's golden years were in the 1960s and 1970s.
-In the 1961–62 season Orient were promoted to the top tier of English football, the First Division (now the Premier League), for the only time in their history, after finishing second in Division Two under the management of Johnny Carey.
+In the 1961–62 season Orient were promoted to the top tier of English football, the First Division, for the only time in their history, after finishing second in Division Two under the management of Johnny Carey.
 The team struggled in the top flight and were relegated after just one season.
 Nonetheless, they did defeat local rivals West Ham United at home.

 They were Division Three champions in the 1969–70 season and spent the whole of the 1970s in Division Two.
 In 1972 Orient achieved one of the most famous results in their history – coming back from 2–0 down to beat Chelsea 3–2 in the FA Cup fifth round.
-They were also Anglo-Scottish Cup Runners up in 1976–77.
-In 1978 Orient were defeated in the semi final of the FA Cup, the furthest they have progressed in that competition.
+On 28 August 1973, Bobby Fisher became the first black player to represent Orient, and would go on to play 384 times for the club.
+They were also Anglo-Scottish Cup runners-up in 1976–77.
+In 1978 Orient were defeated in the semi-final of the FA Cup, the furthest they have progressed in that competition.

 In 1978 the club was indirectly responsible for the album Variations composed by Andrew Lloyd Webber for his brother, the cellist Julian Lloyd Webber.
 This reached No.2 in the pop album charts.
 Variations came about as the result of a bet between the two brothers on the outcome of Orient's final game of the 1976–77 season against Hull City.